quiltdata/quilt/docs/Catalog/Preview.md

 Previews are supported for uncompressed files as well as for gzip archives (.gz).

 ## Plain text previews

 Quilt can display any plaintext file format, including the following.

 * Most programming languages, with syntax highlighting (.cpp, .json, .js, .py, .sh,  .sql, etc.)
-* Biological file formats (.bed, .cef, .gff, .fasta, .fastq, .sam, .pdbqt, .vcf, etc.)
+* Biological file formats
+  (.bed, .cef, .gff, .fasta, .fastq, .sam, .pdbqt, .vcf, etc.)
 * Text files (.csv, .md, .readme, .tsv, .txt, etc.)

 ## Chemical structures

 The Quilt catalog uses the [NGL Viewer library](https://github.com/nglviewer/ngl) to render structures.
 By default, v3000 Molfiles are converted to v2000 by the JavaScript client for rendering.

 The following file formats are supported:

 * Mol files (.mol, .mol2, .sdf)
 * .cif
 * .ent
 * .pdb

 ## Binary and special file format previews

 * Excel (.xls, .xlsx)
 * FCS Flow Cytometry files (.fcs)
 * Images (.gif, .jpg, .png, .tif, .tiff, etc.)
 * Media (.mp4, .webm, .flac, .m2t, .mp3, .mp4, .ogg, .ts, .tsa, .tsv, .wav)
 * .ipynb (Jupyter and Voila dashboards)
 * .parquet

+## Advanced

+The Quilt catalog supports secure, custom Javascript-enabled visualizations and dashboards embedded inside iframes.
+It is at your discretion which JS library (or libraries) you wish to import in your HTML file.

+To enable "permissive" visualizations, check the `Enable permissive HTML rendering` checkbox in [Bucket settings](/catalog/admin#buckets).
+Please note that rendering Javascript-enabled HTML files in your S3 bucket or Quilt package creates a short-lived **publicly available** session for the lifetime of the session, although all session traffic _remains encrypted_.

+### Example

+1. `report.html` is a file that includes a publicly available JS library and custom embedded script.
+2. Opening `report.html` generates  a new session `temporary-session-id`.
+3. The file is served from the iframe relative-path `/temporary-session-id/report.html`.
+4. All relative media and scripts are rendered in the same iframe relative-path
+   format:
+    * `./img.jpg` is served as `/temporary-session-id/img.jpg`
+    * `script.js` is served as `/temporary-session-id/script.js`

+> **All files in the same package** are made temporarily publicly-available (for
+> lifetime of the session) under `/temporary-session-id`, even if not explicitly referenced in `report.html`.